harmin-parra/x509-wrapper/README.md

 *issues don't apply to CSR loaders

-### Parsing of certificates
+### Certificate Policies extension

-The extraction of othername SAN and Certificate policies need improvement
+The extraction of Certificate Policies extension needs improvement

 ### Loading of ECDSA private and public keys